Open-CMSIS-Pack/cmsis-toolbox/docs/CubeMX.md

 ## Linker Script

-Depending on the project type and toolchain, CubeMX provides a linker script:
+Depending on the project type and toolchain, CubeMX provides a linker script.

-- `compiler: AC6`
+For `compiler: AC6`:

 - no linker script is generated for a simple memory.
-In this case, the default linker script from the CMSIS-Toolbox is used, but needs a modification: remove ARM_LIB_HEAP and ARM_LIB_STACK as they are defined in the STM32 startup file.
+In this case, the default linker script from the CMSIS-Toolbox is used, but needs a modification: remove `ARM_LIB_HEAP` and `ARM_LIB_STACK` as they are defined in the STM32 startup file.

-  - linker script is provided for more complex projects (typically when using the CubeMX Memory Manager).
+- a linker script is provided for more complex projects (typically when using the CubeMX Memory Manager).

-- `compiler: GCC` or `compiler: IAR`
-  - linker script is always provided.
+For `compiler: GCC` or `compiler: IAR`, a linker script is always provided.

 > **Note:**
 >